openlawteam/docs/docs/api-client/README.md

 ### prepareSignature

 Method used in connection with a contract signatory using own Ethereum account (including via [MetaMask](https://metamask.io)) to record an electronic signature and a contract ID, which is a cryptographic hash of the contract, on a blockchain network.
-Upon completion of that transaction for signing the contract and once the transaction hash has been sent back to the server for validation and record-keeping, the address of the smart contract that handles the signature transaction, signature, and network associated with the transaction are also sent back.
+Upon completion of that transaction for signing the contract and once the transaction hash has been sent back to the server for validation and record-keeping, the address, signature, and network associated with the transaction are also sent back.
+The address is not the address of the smart contract used for signature.
+It is the address associated with the transaction, which is derived from the signature as a means of verification.

 ```
 GET /contract/prepareSignature